isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson2.md

 ### Verfiy the result
-Now, we will ingest some events to see how this new SYNC webhook behaves, send through `publish-event` or using postman After ingesting the event, this is the request to the sync webhook, I made on successful one and another failed one to show the debug tracking feature
+Now, we will ingest some events to see how this new SYNC webhook behaves, send through `publish-event` or using postman after ingesting the event, this is the request to the sync webhook, I made one successful one and another failed one to show the debug tracking feature
 ![debug-13](assets/debug-tracing-13.png)

  Now we can see json response returned from the main event handler webhook in the debug tracing